 Veggies in the Ground Turkey Snap Pea Stir Fry Rice Bowls

-Sides for the Ground Turkey Snap Pea Stir Fry Rice Bowls
+What to serve in these Ground Turkey Snap Pea Stir Fry Rice Bowls:

 If you’re around this blog a lot, you may know I’ve been in more of a quinoa phase since I started documenting my recipes.
 But brown rice is a good old fashioned go-to.
 How about actually using my rice cooker for cooking rice, eh?

 But really though, I think this Asian inspired stir fry could go with almost any grain you might normally use in your meal prep.